Headers and Footers

 • The name of the menu item can be added by:

-• Typing over Add Link if required
+• Typing over Add Link as required

 • Entering the name into the Label box